gshipley/summitlab14/Chapters/13-Using_Cartridges.md

 ##**Enable *hot_deploy***

-If you are familiar with PHP, you will probably be wondering why we stop and start apache on each code deployment.
-Fortunately, we provide a way for developers to signal to OpenShift Enterprise that they do not want us to restart the application runtime for each deployment.
+If you are familiar with PHP, you will probably be wondering why we stop and start Apache on each code deployment.
+Fortunately, we provide a way for developers to signal to OpenShift Enterprise that they do not want to restart the application runtime for each deployment.
 This is accomplished by creating a hot_deploy marker in the correct directory.
-Change to your application root directory, for example ~/code/ose/firstphp and issue the following commands:
+Change to your application root directory, for example ~/code/ose/firstphp, and issue the following commands:

 	$ touch .openshift/markers/hot_deploy
 	$ git add .